slidenerd/ec2-mean-test/EC2.md

 # Step 1: Setup Ubuntu instance on EC2

 **We are going to install Ubuntu 18.04 on EC2**.
 Why not Amazon Linux or Amazon Linux 2?
-Perhaps, some [SUGGESTIONS](https://serverfault.com/questions/197927/amazon-ec2-ami-recommendations-for-free-tier) from serverfault would help.
-Report Broken Link

  1. Amazon Linux seems to be maintained independently by Amazon as per [THIS](https://serverfault.com/questions/275736/amazon-linux-vs-ubuntu-for-amazon-ec2) server-fault answer.
 Report Broken Link
  2. We would prefer that are we not dependent on a single entity for updates to the OS which happens to be Amazon here.
  3. Here is another server-fault Answer that compares [Ubuntu vs Amazon Linux.](https://serverfault.com/questions/275736/amazon-linux-vs-ubuntu-for-amazon-ec2) Report Broken Link